 Throughout her career, Nova has appeared at several other repertory theatres, including York Theatre Royal (Kes The Musical), Sheffield Crucible Theatre (The Sound Of Music), the Yeovil Octagon Theatre (Carrie in Carousel, Ado Annie in Oklahoma!, Jan in Bedroom Farce and LV in The Rise and Fall of Little Voice).
 She has performed in pantomimes all over the U.K. as principal girl and, more recently, Fairy Godmother.
 Nova also has a flourishing cabaret and recording career.

 In 2014, Nova appeared in two musicals at the Landor Theatre, first as Mrs Anna Smith in the UK premiere of Meet me in St Louis, based on the Garland film of the same name.
 This was followed by playing Meg Boyd in Damn Yankees.
-Last year, she created the role of Kathryn in the brand new musical, Apartment 40C at St. James Theatre. this was followed by a season at Windsor Theatre Royal, playing Judith Bliss in Noel Coward’s Hay Fever and Dora Springer in Pardon me, Prime Minister.
+She then created the role of Kathryn in the brand new musical, Apartment 40C at St. James Theatre.
+This was followed by a season at Windsor Theatre Royal, playing Judith Bliss in Noel Coward’s Hay Fever and Dora Springer in Pardon me, Prime Minister.
 She then toured the UK in the new musical, The Smallest Show on Earth, featuring the wonderful music of Irving Berlin.
 More recently, Nova spent two Christmases Upstairs at the Gatehouse, appearing as Mrs Harcourt in Anything Goes and Duchess Estonia Dulworth in Nice Work if you can get it.
 She also created the role of Momma Gish in the UK premiere of The Biograph Girl for the Finborough Theatre, and toured the UK in Funny Girl starring Sheridan Smith.